Carlos Roberto Reina: Political career

-President of Honduras (1994-1998)
+Presidency (1994–1998)

 Carlos Reina became president in November 1993, with the Liberal Party of Honduras (PLH, Partido Liberal de Honduras), after defeating Oswaldo Ramos, the candidate of the National Party of Honduras with 56% of the vote.
 He was accompanied by his vice presidential candidate: retired General Walter López, Juan de la Cruz Avelar and Guadalupe Jerezano Mejía.

-On January 27, 1994, Reina replaced president Rafael Leonardo Callejas Romero.
+On 27 January 1994, Reina replaced president Rafael Leonardo Callejas.
 Reina inherited a relatively difficult economic situation from the existing nationalist administration.
 Foreign debt weighed heavily on the economy of the country: debt service represented 40% of Honduran exports.
 Even though approximately 700 million dollars were condoned to Honduras, the debt 'was' still higher than that it had been at the beginnings of 1990.

 In his first presidential speech Reina launched his moral revolution: " I pledge my word of honor before God, before the people and before history, that we will go forward in this enterprise that we have imposed upon ourselves.
 We will defeat corruption; we will give currency to social liberalism.
 We will see the moral revolution to its end."
 The issue of whether his plan was a success or a failure is still highly controversial.

 One of Carlos Roberto Reina's main objectives during his government was the reform of the Armed Forces.
 His reforms were mostly realized by the end of his first year in office.
 The first one was the total transfer of all power in hands of military men to civilian authorities, followed by the abolition of compulsory military service in the country.
 These and other reforms to the military are also controversial to the ruling elites, they believed it fomented gangs, by eliminating a source of employment and education for young men.

 In July 1996, Reina was awarded the Order of Brilliant Jade by Lee Teng-hui, President of the Republic of China.

 Post-presidency and death

 Carlos Roberto Reina finished his presidency on 27 January 1998.
 Later, in October 1998, Reina began his period as president of the Central American Parliament (Parlacén), where he remained until 28 October 1999.
-On 19 August 2003, Carlos Roberto Reina killed himself with a gunshot at the age of 77.
+Finally on 19 August 2003, Carlos Roberto Reina killed himself with a gunshot at the age of 77.
 His brother revealed that Reina was suffering from health issues relating to the gallbladder and pancreas.